 What are extraterritorial costs?

-Employees who come to the Netherlands from another country to work are often compensated for additional costs associated with their stay outside their country of origin, so-called extraterritorial costs.
+Employees who come to the Netherlands from another country to work are often compensated for additional costs associated with their stay outside their country of origin, so-called extraterritorial costs (belastingdienst).

-To qualify for extraterritorial costs, the following conditions must be met:
+To qualify, the following conditions must be met:

 - the employee has been employed outside the country of origin and this is documented